-Prices for the regulation and reserve markets are set by the pricing calculator (LPC), which is based on the RT SCED solution.
-The software determining the prices (RT SCED) is partially, but not fully clearing the reserve market.
+Prices for the regulation and reserve markets are set by the pricing calculator (LPC), which is uses the RT SCED solution as an input.
+The RT SCED is partially, but not fully clearing the reserve market.
 The software determining the prices is not clearing the regulation market.
+With fast start pricing implementation on September 1, 2021, the pricing calculations in LPC are not the same prices that result from the market clearing in RT SCED.

-16 Note: The totals in Table 10-4 account for after the fact billing adjustments made by PJM and may not match totals presented in past reports.
+Note: The totals in Table 10-4 account for after the fact billing adjustments made by PJM and may not match totals presented in past reports.

-17 Reactive totals include FERC approved rates for reactive capability.
+Reactive totals include FERC approved rates for reactive capability.